Healthy Relationships

 In a healthy relationship, both people gain a deeper connection and understanding of each other by:

-• Active Listening: Truly listening to each other without interruptions or distractions, and showing empathy and understanding.
+• Active Listening: Truly listening to each other without interruptions or distractions and showing empathy and understanding.

 • Expressing Feelings: Being open and honest about their feelings, thoughts, and experiences, even when it’s difficult.